 The 14’s after the 13’s

-Remember Joseph after 13 years of slavery/prison was leader of the country in the 14th year and several others that I listed in post on The Number Thirteen in the Bible.
+Remember Joseph after 13 years of slavery/prison was the leader of the country in the 14th year and several others that I listed in the post on The Number Thirteen in the Bible.
 I hope this study has shown you that biblically fourteen is important and that the significance of fourteen is alive and well in your life and that “new things” are starting in your life now.
 A study of the number fifteen is available at Cleaning Up to Celebrate.
+A study on sixteen in the Bible is at Sixteen In The Bible.

 The Nun graphics came from http://free-bitsela.com/gallery/main.php?g2_itemId=897&g2_page=6